isramash/movie-quiz-game/README.md

 - Event handling and game logic implementation
 - Working with shared code in a team environment
 - UI state management (login → game → results)
-- Collaboration using Git and Git branches
+- Collaboration using GitHub and GitHub branches
 - Structuring a multi-page web application

 ---